 Alternative credit reporting agencies look at other factors that favor people who don’t have a strong credit past.
 These factors include checking account data, shopping history, property records, and payments on utilities, rent, and cell phones.

 Some alternative reporting agencies may also look at a borrower’s occupation, education, and social media presence.
 One such company that uses alternative factors, in addition to traditional ones, is Resolve.

-Besides conducting credit checks, Resolve also net terms and credit management.
-This means that even though your clients may not pay upfront, you can still receive the payment immediately.
+In addition to simplifying and streamlining your B2B credit risk, Resolve can also manage your complete net terms.
+This means that even though your clients may not pay immediately if they are terms, you can still receive a payment immediately.
 Resolve then handles the net terms on your behalf.
-The system is automated, and you won’t have to handle anything.

 Lenders, like banks and credit card companies, use a credit score to determine the potential financial risk of lending money to individuals or companies to mitigate any potential losses resulting from bad debts.

 Other organizations that use credit scores to determine what rates to charge you include insurance companies, mobile phone companies, government departments, and landlords.

 A good credit rating entitles you to lenders’ best interest rates and terms.
 Below are a few ways to boost your credit profile and increase credit scores.

 - Pay credit card balances strategically: always use less than 30% of your credit card limit.
 Pay the balance before the billing cycle ends.